-Park-and-Ride: Facility where HST patrons can leave personal vehicles.
+Park-and-ride: Facility where HSR patrons can leave personal vehicles.

-Partial Parcel Acquisition: A temporary taking of a parcel of land close to construction areas that requires that the occupants be moved during the construction period.
+Partial parcel acquisition: A permanent acquisition of a portion of a parcel of land as necessary to implement a project.
+Also describes a temporary acquisition of a parcel of land that requires the occupants to move during the construction period.

-Particulate Matter: Liquid and solid particles of a wide range of sizes and compositions; of particular concern for air quality are particles smaller than or equal to 10 microns and 2.5 microns in size ( $PM{10}$ and $PM{2.5}$ , respectively).
+Particulate matter: Liquid and solid particles of a wide range of sizes and compositions; of particular concern for air quality are particles smaller than or equal to 10 microns and 2.5 microns in size (PM10 and PM2.5, respectively).

-Particulate Pollution: Air pollution such as dust, soot, and smoke that is irritating but usually not poisonous.
+Particulate pollution: Air pollution such as dust, soot, and smoke that is irritating but usually not poisonous.
 Particulate pollution also can include bits of highly toxic solid or liquid substances.
 Of particular concern are particles smaller than, or equal to, 10 microns ( $PM{10}$ ) or 2.5 microns ( $PM{2.5}$ ) in size.

-Passing Track: A track connected to the main line on both ends that allows a train to stop for commercial reasons (in a station for example) or operating purposes (to deal with a delayed train or a train with technical issues) and that allows other trains to pass.
+Passing track: A track connected to the main line on both ends that allows a train to stop for commercial reasons (in a station for example) or operating purposes (to deal with a delayed train or a train with technical issues), and that allows other trains to pass.

-Perennial Stream: A stream that flows continually throughout the year.
+Perennial stream: A stream that flows continually throughout the year.